On the legality of IAB consent banners

 Legitimate interest in targeted advertising

-It seems complicated for Sirdata, a behavioral data provider, to rely on legitimate interest for targeted advertising.
-And in particular regarding the balancing criterion: the question is whether the interests pursued by adtech suppliers outweigh the fundamental rights and freedoms of the persons concerned.
+It seems difficult for Sirdata, a behavioral data provider, to rely on legitimate interest for targeted advertising, in particular as regards the balancing test: the question is whether the interests pursued by adtech players outweigh the fundamental rights and freedoms of the people concerned.

 Furthermore, the EDPB indicates that legitimate interest does not constitute a sufficient legal basis in the context of direct marketing implementing behavioral advertising [...]
 (460)